hphelion/documentation/community/community.3rd-party-licenses.old.md

 Zope Public License (ZPL) Version 2.0

-This software is Copyright &copy; Zope Corporation &trade; and Contributors.
+This software is Copyright &#169; Zope Corporation &trade; and Contributors.
 All rights reserved.

 This license has been certified as open source.
 It has also